iShape-Swift/iTriangle/README.md

 ## Features

-💡 Fast O(n*log(n)) algorithm based on "Triangulation of monotone polygons"
+- Fast O(n*log(n)) algorithm based on "Triangulation of Monotone Polygons"

-💡 All code is written to suit "Data Oriented Design".
-No reference type like class, just structs.
+- All code is written in accordance with "Data-Oriented Design."
+No reference types like classes, just structs.

-💡 Supports polygons with holes, self-intersections and other degenerate cases
+- Supports polygons with holes, self-intersections, and other degenerate cases

-💡 Supports tesselation
+- Supports tessellation

-💡 Supports breaking into convex polygons
+- Supports breaking into convex polygons

-💡 Supports building centroid net
+- Supports building centroid nets

-💡 Use integer geometry for calculations
+- Utilizes integer geometry for calculations

 ## Basic Usage